top of page

 What happens if the levy fails?

 Without adequate operating funds, it is impossible to operate and sustain the schools’ education and availability of programs.
 The district must make cuts that will affect all our students and community to avoid further penalties from the state government.
 These budget cuts could include non-state mandated educational programs, extracurricular activities, and athletic programs.
 Meanwhile, our students have performed over 13,200 hours of community service to improve our community since 2000 when the last school levy passed.
 Spartan students give back to our community.
-Do your part to support them – vote Yes on Issue 15.
+Do your part to support them – vote Yes on Issues 36, 37 and 38.

 bottom of page